-The third question has instead been answered by claiming a sort of 'immortality' of organisations with respect to their members, in the sense that they preserve their identities through the turnover of people occupying roles (Smith, 2002; Ladd, 1970) and positions in it and they can even survive to the elimination of some of their constituent roles.
+The third question has instead been answered by claiming a sort of "immortality" of organizations with respect to their members, in the sense that they preserve their identities through the turnover of people occupying roles (Smith (2002), Ladd (1970)) and positions in it and they can even survive to the elimination of some of their constituent roles.

-Our hypothesis is that organisations are social individuals; differently from social concepts and roles, they do not classify particulars (like agents or physical objects).
+Our hypothesis is that organizations are social individuals; differently from social concepts and roles, they don't classify particulars (like agents or physical objects).
 They can create new norms, can play roles and can act by means of some member agents who play particular roles inside it.

-Differently said, using Bottazzi et al.'s (2006) terminology, they depute their actions to some roles, which in turn classify individual agents, who are the ones that ultimately act.
+Differently said, using Bottazzi et al. (2006)'s terminology, they depute their actions to some roles, which in turn classify individual agents, who are the ones that ultimately act.

-3.2 Roles and concepts
+3.0.2 Roles and Concepts

-Social roles and social concepts have already been described and analysed at length in Bottazzi et al. (2006) and especially in Masolo et al. (2004), but here we will mainly concentrate on those roles that classify intentional agents and social concepts that classify non agentive physical objects (like inanimate things).
+Social roles and social concepts have already been described and analyzed at length in Bottazzi et al. (2006) and especially in Masolo et al. (2004), but here we'll mainly concentrate on those roles that classify intentional agents and social concepts that classify non agentive physical objects (like inanimate things).

 Starting from roles, we can sum up their main features in the following way.
 First of all, a role can be played by different entities, at different times or even simultaneously; conversely, the same entity can play different roles, even simultaneously, so there's no necessary relation between a role and its player(s), an entity can change role and also play the same role more than once.
-Roles are intrinsically relational, in the sense that, at a definitional level, they depend on the definition of other roles; a definition of a role cannot be given 'in isolation' (let's think about the roles employer/employee, buyer/seller...).
-Finally, they are linked to some specific kinds of entities that provide explicit definitions for them; in the case of organisations, we can think about these entities as norms and descriptions.
+Roles are intrinsically relational, in the sense that, at a definitional level, they depend on the definition of other roles; a definition of a role cannot be given "in isolation" (let's think about the roles employer/employee, buyer/seller...).
+Finally, they are linked to some specific kinds of entities that provide explicit definitions for them; in the case of organizations, we can think about these entities as norms and descriptions.

-Roles are also attached to an unusual notion of agentivity: they cannot act themselves, but they classify entities (like intentional agents) who can act.
+Roles are also attached to an unusual notion of agentivity: they cannot act themselves, but they classify entities (like intentional agents) who can act8.

-In Masolo et al. (2004) some relations between roles are also analysed.
-For instance, a role can specialise another role, as in the case of 'Italian Prime Minister', which is a specialisation of the role 'prime minister': some agent is prime minister because in particular (s)he is Italian Prime Minister.
+In Masolo et al. (2004) some relations between roles are also analyzed.
+For instance, a role can specialize another role, as in the case of "Italian Prime Minister", which is a specialization of the role "Prime Minister": some agent is Prime Minister because in particular (s)he is Italian Prime Minister.
 More interesting for our purposes is the relation that has been called requirement: it can be required that an agent, in order to assume a role, must have previously assumed another role.
-Again with Italian Prime Minister: in order to play the role of Italian Prime Minister, an agent needs to have previously played (and in this case (s)he must also still play) the role of Italian citizen.
+Again with Italian Prime Minister: in order to play the role of Italian Prime Minister, an agent needs to have previously played (and in this case (s)he must also still play) the role of Italian citizen9.

-This relation is very interesting because often in organisations there is a precise hierarchy of roles and there is a kind of 'forced path' to follow in order to reach a certain position and play a determinate role.
+This relation is very interesting because often in organizations there is a precise hierarchy of roles and there is a kind of "forced path" to follow in order to reach a certain position and play a determinate role.

-Finally, the importance of the notion of social role or, more generally, of social concept in organisations is not only relevant for the case of agents, but also for non agentive objects.
-As a matter of fact, organisations have the capability of ascribing a certain status to certain objects: for instance, a piece of paper can acquire the status of bill or receipt because there's an organisation whose members, if some norms are respected, recognise it as such.
+Finally, the importance of the notion of social role or, more generally, of social concept in organizations is not only relevant for the case of agents, but also for non agentive objects.
+As a matter of fact, organizations have the capability of ascribing a certain status to certain objects: for instance, a piece of paper can acquire the status of bill or receipt because there's an organization whose members, if some norms are respected, recognize it as such.